I apologize for the late post today; I had some Internet connectivity issues. All fixed now.

 All 5 poems should be in one e-mail message, no attachments, no “extra” poems.
 I know it’s tough, but pick 5.

 My goal is to read through all the submissions and highlight my favorites for the month and the poets who wrote them on September 15, 2016.
 The announcement will be on the Poetic Asides blog.

 The 2016 Poet’s Market, edited by Robert Lee Brewer, includes hundreds of poetry markets, including listings for poetry publications, publishers, contests, and more!
 With names, contact information, and submission tips, poets can find the right markets for their poetry and achieve more publication success than ever before.

 In addition to the listings, there are articles on the craft, business, and promotion of poetry–so that poets can learn the ins and outs of writing poetry and seeking publication.
 Plus, it includes a one-year subscription to the poetry-related information on WritersMarket.com.
 All in all, it’s the best resource for poets looking to secure publication.

 So that’s it?

 Well, no, of course not.
-There’s a lot of poetry-related mischief happening at Poetic Asides throughout the year.
-I’m probably going to take a long weekend off, but this is what you can expect:
+There’s a lot of poetry-related mischief happening at Poetic Asides throughout the year, including:

 - Wednesday Poetry Prompts.
 Yeah, we get together to poem on hump day throughout the year.